 Tel: 0033 143 25 70 22

-What sort of flavors will the curious gastronome encounter at Indonesia?
+What sort of flavors will the curious gastronome encounter in Indonesia?
 Well, the clue is in the name (despite the stunning lack of originality shown by the owners!).
 Indonesia is a real gem in Luxembourg and one of only a couple of Indonesian restaurants in Paris – not to mention the best.
-The cooking is some of the finest outside of Jakarta – rijstafel, lumpia (spring roll) and the exquisite beef rendang, which is beef cooked in a moreish peanut and chili sauce.
-Warm service with a smile, traditional Indonesian décor and the pungent smell of incense create a very authentic Indonesian atmosphere.
+The cooking is some of the finest outside of Jakarta – rijstafel, lumpia (spring roll), and the exquisite beef rendang, which is beef cooked in a moreish peanut and chili sauce.
+Warm service with a smile, traditional Indonesian décor, and the pungent smell of incense create a very authentic Indonesian atmosphere.

 14 Rue Rampon,

 Lovers of Korean food need look no further – Ossek Garden, a stone’s throw away from place de la Republique, is an excellent and cost-effective way of sampling Korea’s finest without forking out for a flight to Seoul.
 Their specialty is barbecues as well as bibimbap, which is a rice dish served in a sizzling pot topped with thinly sliced beef and vegetables, before being bound by raw egg and flavored with a chili-laced soybean sauce.
 Other delights include Korean curries, spring rolls, and distinctly un-Parisian-like service.